awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    1. Choose **Yes, secure this integration** to proceed\.

-   1. Type the following mapping script to the template editor:
+   1. Copy the following mapping script into the template editor:

       ```
       {